barumau/pandunia/eng/G06_nume.md

 because their meanings are different from country to country.
 Instead, one should say **tauzen milion** (thousand millions) or **un giga**.

-The numerals that are greater than one hundred are borrowed from the

 The prefixes of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) (SI) are used in common language in Pandunia.
 It is normal to say, for example: